Nora is an actress, writer and teacher working in theater, film and TV.

 Three seasons as a reporter on weekly news magazine show, “First Cut” (NBC).

 Numerous commercial and industrial voice overs, including series narrator for Yahoo!
-Screen’s “Mystery of Men”, MTV, Atari, US Army, Pfizer, Communication Workers of America, among others.
+Screen’s “Mystery of Men”, and content for MTV, Atari, US Army, Pfizer, Communication Workers of America, among many others.

 Woolley has acted off and off-off Broadway for nearly twenty years, working with, among others — Collective:Unconscious, Paul Bargetto, Jill A Samuels, Kate Whoriskey and Karin Coonrod.
-Recent roles include Charlie Victor Romeo (in the UK: Edinburgh Mainstage, Theatre Royal at Bury St. Edmonds, Colchester Theatre; in the US: American Repertory Theater, Studio Theater, Collective:Unconscious, Three Legged Dog), A Footnote in History (The New Ohio Theater), A Couple of Poor Polish-Speaking Romanians (Abrons Center), Automotive (PS 122 Mainstage), 3/4 of a Mass for Saint Vivian for which she won the Washington DC Audience Award for Best Actress (H Street Playhouse), Mind Invasion (Kennedy Center), and A Bicycle Country (Public Theater).
+Recent roles include Charlie Victor Romeo (in the UK: Edinburgh Mainstage, Theatre Royal at Bury St. Edmonds, Colchester Theatre; in the US: American Repertory Theater, Studio Theater, Collective:Unconscious, Three Legged Dog), A Footnote in History (The New Ohio Theater), A Couple of Poor Polish-Speaking Romanians (Abrons Center), Automotive (PS 122 Mainstage), 3/4 of a Mass for Saint Vivian (Theater Alliance) for which she won the Washington DC Audience Award for Best Actress, Mind Invasion (Kennedy Center), and A Bicycle Country (Public Theater).

 • Washington DC Audience Award: Best Actress in a Lead Role, 3/4 of a Mass for St. Vivian

 • Studio Award for Sustained Excellence in Acting: NYU/ Tisch School of the Arts

-Devised work includes Hip, developed at IRT Theater’s Artist-in-Residence program.
-Hip was nominated for two NYIT Awards, Outstanding Solo Performance and Outstanding Short Script, heralded by the New York Times and Show Business Weekly as a must-see.
-Strays, co-written with Kim Katzberg and Raquel Cion, winner of NYIT Award for Best Short Script and published in Best American Short Plays of 2015-16 (Applause Books).
-Selling Splitsville, co-written and performed with Christine Witmer premiered at PS 122’s underground zero festival and was the only full-length play selected as part of the Boston Women in Comedy Festival.
-Other original work includes the multi-character play Courtesy Works (HERE), Are We There Yet?
-(Singapore International Theatre Festival), and Sons (Ars Nova Showgasm).
+Devised work includes HIP, developed at IRT Theater’s Artist-in-Residence program.
+HIP was nominated for two NYIT Awards (Outstanding Solo Performance and Outstanding Short Script) and was heralded by the New York Times and Show Business Weekly as a must-see; STRAYS, co-written with Kim Katzberg and Raquel Cion, winner of NYIT Award for Best Short Script and published in Best American Short Plays of 2015-16 (Applause Books); SELLING SPLITSVILLE, co-written and performed with Christine Witmer, premiered at PS 122’s underground zero festival and was the only full-length play selected as part of the Boston Women in Comedy Festival.
+Other original work includes the multi-character play COURTESY WORKS (HERE), ARE WE THERE YET?
+(Singapore International Theatre Festival), and SONS (Ars Nova Showgasm).
 Nora was a frequent collaborator with Force Theory, an early 2000s NYC performance art band with a cult following.

-Additional training includes workshops and classes with The Barrow Group, Acrobat of the Heart: Grotowski Immersion, Dell’Arte International School of Physical Theater, Theatre de Complicite, CalShakes, and others.
+Additional training includes workshops and classes with The Barrow Group, Acrobat of the Heart: Grotowski Immersion, Dell’Arte International School of Physical Theater, Theatre de Complicite, CalShakes, among others.